It’s been a fairly tough year for me personally.

 There’s a time for shutting up and there is a time for sticking up for yourself.

-People might try to put us down with bullying and mean comments.
+People might try to put us down by bullying and mean comments.
 They might criticize our values and overstep our boundaries.

 Sticking up for yourself is important (as is sticking up for yourself the right way).
 No violence or putting other people down either.